 Efficiency: When in use, radio interfaces must be energy efficient and, if not, drop to a low energy mode.
 They should switch between states in 10 milliseconds when no longer in use.

 Spectral efficiency: The bandwidth is so that the maximum amount of data is transmitted with the least amount of transmission errors.
 5G should have slightly improved efficiency over LTE, reaching a 30-bit / Hz downlink and a 15-bit / Hz uplink.

 Mobility: With 5G, base stations must withstand movements from 0 to 310 mph.
-While it is comfortable with LTE networks, this can be a challenge in new millimeter-wave systems.
+While it is comfortable with LTE networks, this can be a challenge in new millimetre-wave systems.

 Connection density: 5G should support a higher number of connected devices than LTE.
-The standard states that it should be 1 million per square kilometer.
+The standard states that it should be 1 million per square kilometre.
 It is a high number, which considers the number of tools that will drive the Internet of Things (IoT).

 4. Uses of 5G and benefits

 Transforming to 5G will undoubtedly change how we interact with technology on a day-to-day basis, but it also has a serious purpose.
 It is a perfect necessity if we want to continue by using a mobile broadband network.